Peruvian Maca Root Powder vs. Chinese Maca

 Third, you can see the quality of the roots grown in China vs. Peruvian Maca roots from our farm for yourself in the images below.
 Notice how symmetrical and beautiful the Peruvian grown roots are compared to the Chinese ones.

 Fourth, we've recently learned from a powerful documentary (you can see it here), that the Chinese already hold 7 GMO patents on Maca.
-That means that there is now way to tell if Maca from China is GMO free or not.
+That means that there is no way to tell if Maca from China is GMO free or not.
 Remember, Peru has banned GMOs at least until 2021.

 Finally, Maca originated in the high Andes of Peru and is a national heritage food of Peru.
 Since 2003 it has been illegal to transport whole roots or seeds outside of Peru.
 And yet, Maca is currently grown in China.
-According to the documentary report listed above, Maca cultivated in China certainly came seeds smuggled out of Peru.
+According to the documentary report listed above, Maca cultivated in China certainly came from seeds smuggled out of Peru.
 What is more, China apparently does not acknowledge this nor does it have any contract with Peru to grow Maca.
 To buy Chinese grown Maca is to support this type of practice in our opinon.

 All quality sellers of Maca should list where their Maca comes from right on the label.
 If they don’t it may be that they are using inferior quality Chinese Maca.
 Please find out for sure before you purchase.